aspnetzero/documents/doc/Development-Guide-Angular.md

 -   **appBaseUrl**: Used to configure the base address of the client application.
 Default value: http://localhost:4200

-**appBaseUrl** is configured since we use it to define format of our URL.
+The purpose of **appBaseUrl** is to enable the Angular client to decompose the browser address into tenant-name + base-url.

 #### Subdomain Multi-Tenancy:
 If we want to use the tenancy name as a subdomain for a multi-tenant